Table of Contents

 If one can be made?
 It's easy to see how the different technologies have advantages and disadvantages in certain applications.
 But lets take them one-by-one!

-First off, LPWANs, such as SigFox and LoRaWAN, are solely for small amounts of data and non-real time applications.
+First off, LPWANs, such as SigFox and LoRaWAN, are solely for small amounts of data and non-real time applications - there is no guarantee that data has been received.
 By making simple sensor devices that do not make heavy computations, but instead sends data directly (or samples it in intervals and then transmits), it is possible to drive these devices on single-cell batteries for several years!
 On top of this, these can be made in a very cost-effective way so large sensor networks can be created in secluded or hard-to-reach places, e.g. inside concrete walls or for measuring utilities.

 Secondly, GSM is mostly for sending larger amounts of data and leveraging existing mobile network infrastructure.
 It requires more power, which means it almost have to be recharged somehow, either by renewable energy sources (solar panels or small windturbines) or in fixed installations with a more permanent power source.